Cell decision-making through the lens of Bayesian learning: Cell decision making as Bayesian learning

 \subsection{Continuous time dynamics}

 Now, we further assume a very short decision time for the internal variable evolution $\tau\ll1$.
-Along with the Bayesian learning, we assume that the microenvironmental distribution is a quasi-steady state and therefore we focus only on the dynamics of the internal variable pdf $P\left(\mathbf{X'})=P(\mathbf{X}+\Delta\mathbf{X},t+\tau\right)$.
-Using the Taylor series expansion of two variables, we write
+Along with the Bayesian learning, we assume that the microenvironmental distribution is a quasi-steady state and therefore we focus only on the dynamics of the internal variable pdf $P\left(\mathbf{X'})=P(\mathbf{X}+\Delta\mathbf{X},t+\tau\right)$, where the increment $\mathbf{\Delta X}\in\mathbb{R}^{n}$.
+Using the multivariate Taylor series expansion, we write: